Improving Generalization of Neural Combinatorial Optimization for Vehicle Routing Problems via Test-Time Projection Learning: Detailed Methodology

 2. Next, implement the following Python function:

-\{Template Projection\} \end{dialogbox} \end{itemize} The prompt engineering for projection evolution adopts a standardized template structure across strategies.
+\{Template Projection\} \end{dialogbox} \end{itemize} The prompt engineering for normalization evolution adopts a standardized template structure across strategies.
 The template code for TSP and CVRP builds on the INViT framework \cite{fang2024invit}. \begin{dialogbox}[Task Description for TSP] I need help designing an innovative coordinate projection strategy function implemented in PyTorch to normalize a set of nodes' coordinates, aiming to maximize the final negative gap.
-The input is a tensor with shape (batch, num\_nodes, 2) \ and you must keep the 'all\_coors' a tensor with the same shape as 'coor1'. \end{dialogbox} \begin{dialogcode}[Template Program for TSP] def normalize(coor1: torch.Tensor) -> torch.Tensor: """ Args: coor1: coordinates of nodes, shape: (batch, 1+k+1, 2)
+The input is a tensor with shape (batch, num\_nodes, 2) \ and the 'all\_coors' must be a tensor with the same shape as 'coor1'. \end{dialogbox} \begin{dialogcode}[Template Program for TSP] def normalize(coor1: torch.Tensor) -> torch.Tensor: """ Args: coor1: coordinates of nodes, shape: (batch, 1+k+1, 2)

 Return: all_coors: a tensor containing normalized coordinates, same shape as coor1